dklassic/GDC-transcript/.github/CONTRIBUTING.md

 ## Pull Request Guidelines

+- **Please do not review the transcripts directly**, review the subtitles instead.
+Transcripts can be generated from subtitles but not the other way around.

 - It's OK to have multiple small commits as you work on the PR - we will let GitHub automatically squash it before merging.

 - If fixing a bug: